Ed-Pavlov/Binstate/README.md

            .OnEnter<string>(...)
            ...

-         // object passed to Raise will be passed to the Parent state and string argument from the SomeState will be relayed to the Child state stateMachine.Raise(SomeEvent, new object()) // will be passed to Child
+         // object passed to Raise will be passed to the Parent state and string argument from the SomeState will be propagated to the Child state stateMachine.Raise(SomeEvent, new object()) // will be passed to Child

-* Argument for relaying can be gotten from one of the parent of the active state if the active state itself has no argument.
+* Argument for propagating can be got from one of the parents of the active state if the active state itself has no argument.
-* Argument will be relayed to all parent states of the newly activated state if they require an argument.
+* Argument will be propagated to all parent states of the newly activated state if they require an argument.
-* If a state already has 'tuple' argument, it can be split by two when relaying to the newly activated state (and its parents) depending on their 'enter' actions argument
+* If a state already has 'tuple' argument, it can be split by two when propagating to the newly activated state (and its parents) depending on their 'enter' actions argument

 ## Examples